 Second, we will look at a number of longer-term multinational projects that are already in the pipeline: Missile Defence, Alliance Ground Surveillance and Air Policing.
 Air Policing in the Baltic States is a model for Alliance solidarity and a practical example of smart defence.

 Third, we will target a number of strategic projects for 2020 and beyond.
 As our operation in Libya showed, we still face some specific capability gaps, such as air-to-air refuelling and joint intelligence, surveillance and reconnaissance.
 And we know that we will need stronger cooperation, across the Atlantic and in Europe, to fill them.
 So in Chicago, I will look for a commitment to make sure that this is what we deliver.

 Smart Defence is about building capabilities together.
 But we also need to be able to operate them together.
 That is why I have launched the Connected Forces Initiative.
 It puts a premium on training and education, exercises, and better use of technology.

-This LibGuide is intended to provide a few starting points to assist you with your research on issues related to smart defence and interoperability, in particular in the NATO context.
+This LibGuide is intended to provide a few starting points to assist you with your research on issues related to smart defence.

 Good places to start your research include :

 - Remarks by NATO Secretary General Anders Fogh Rasmussen at the Allied Command Transformation Seminar, Washington DC (28 February 2012)